bengrunfeld/study-notes/unix_cheatsheet.md

 `echo $0` - Will show you which Shell you're working in right now.

+`tcsh` or `bash` - To change Shells, just type in the shortened name of that shell

+`man echo` - man is short for manual pages.
+This will show you the help page for any command.
+Use `spacebar` or `f` to forward a page, `b` to go back a page, and `q` to quit.

+`man -h banner` - will give you a shortened version

+`man -k banner` - is the same as using `apropos`, which gives you a very short description of what the command does.

+With the above `man` or `apropos` commands, if you only type part of the command you're searching for, it will give you a list of possible options.

+`whatis banner` - whatis does the same things as `man`, but it will not give you a list of possible options if you only enter part of the command. (e.g. `whatis ban`).

+`pwd` - present working directory

 ##Concepts

 **The Kernel** is the core of the Operating System in Unix.